Amjadyabroudi128/bookMe/README.md

-this is a simple barber app i am trying to do
+this is a barber booking app i have been working on recently